Lightning-Universe/Dalle-mini-poster/README.md

 Once you have installed the app, you can goto the `LAI-dalle-mini-poster-App` folder and run `lightning run app app.py --cloud` from terminal.
-This will launch the template app in your default browser with tabs containing research paper, blog, Training logs, and Model Demo.
+This will launch the Dalle app in your default browser with tabs containing blog, Training logs, and Model Demo.

 You can control the number of generated images using `OUTPUT_IMAGES` environment variable.
 To generate 4 images you can